 Shasta is one of several counties that is interested in a new multi-county project about Psychiatric Advance Directives (PAD).
-You can learn more at an informational online meeting on April 7.
-Find details in English and Spanish, and more details are available in the abstract.
+Details are available in the abstract.

 The Hope Park Project is the result of stakeholders' wishes to create a program that reduced Adverse Childhood Experiences among youth, while reducing loneliness and depression among older adults.
 Pathways to Hope for Children's project was selected through a Request for Proposals process, and has been approved by the Mental Health, Alcohol and Drug Advisory Board and Board of Supervisors after a 30-day public comment period and public hearing.
 It will go to the state Mental Health Oversight and Accountability Commission for approval later this year.